krzysk1/geebee/README.md

 # geebee
 Gee Bee Model R

+**THE MODEL HAS NO FUNCTIONAL COCKPIT AND NO DEVELOPMENT IS PLANNED**

 The Gee Bee Model R Super Sportster was a special purpose racing aircraft made by Granville Brothers Aircraft of Springfield, Massachusetts.
 Gee Bee stands for Granville Brothers. (from Wikipedia)

 This is free add-on for AeroflyFS4 developed by Krzysztof Kaniewski, 2019 ver.
 1.0.; 2022